kryptogo/jobs/README.md

 - Familiar with micro animation design with After Effects / Principle
 - Passionate about all things UI and other areas of design and innovation
 - Please attach your online portfolio or any relevant personal design series for reference

+---

+### PRODUCT

+#### Data Analyst

+**Responsibilities**:

+- Plan and conduct large-scale experiments to test hypotheses and drive product development.
+- Drive the creation of comprehensive datasets encompassing user profiles and behaviors, and incorporating a wide variety of signals and data types.
+- Competent to rapidly develop prototypes to prove out hypotheses with small dataset
+- Work closely with PM to sprint the verification with real data

+**Essential Qualifications**:

+- Bachelor's degree in Mathematic/Statistics or any related field or equivalent practical experience
+- In-depth understanding of data models, statistical analysis to predict users' behavior
+- Strong knowledge of Statistics tools

+**Desirable Qualifications**:
+- Experience in the advertising industry
+- Strong written and verbal communication skills

 #### Payment Operation